 My travels to Istanbul left me with a very long list of recipes I was excited to make at home.
 Sigara Börek was high up on the list.
 Börek is a savory pastry with filling.
 The most common fillings are cheese, meat and spinach.
 I love these little börek because they’re great for grabbing and dipping.
+I made a video to show you how to make these – scroll all the way down past the recipe if you want to watch it.

 One of the best experiences of my Istanbul trip was lunch at the home of our friend’s Ihsan’s mother and sister.
 We were served a traditional Turkish meal that began with a rooftop cocktail party.
 The passed appetizer was Sigara Börek.
 That’s where I first fell in love with this dish.
 I’ve made it many times since I returned home, for my own parties.
 It’s always a big hit.